Nithy29/Sector-Investing-Strategy/README.md

 - Understand nature of the market

-We want to provide you with a stock and ETF investment strategy based on sector analysis.
+We want to provide you with a stock and ETF investment strategy based on a sector analysis.
 Our product explains the direction of the money flow in each sector.

 Sector investing is a top-down investment strategy  and a way of capitalizing on market shifts caused by changing business conditions and investor focus.